 Life Insurance for Strattera users.

-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Strattera or its generic form Atomoxetine to treat attention-deficit hyperactivity disorder (ADHD).
+In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Strattera or its generic form Atomoxetine to treat attention-deficit hyperactivity disorder (ADHD).

 Questions that will be directly addressed will include: